UCSBCarpentry/2022-10-11-ucsb-spreadsheets/_episodes/01-format-data.md

 > ## Exercise
 >
-> Download a [clean version of this
-> dataset](https://ndownloader.figshare.com/files/11492171) and open the file
+> Download a [clean version of this dataset](https://ndownloader.figshare.com/files/11492171) and open the file
-> with your spreadsheet program.
+> with in Google Sheets.
 This data has many more variables that were not
 > included in the messy spreadsheet and is formatted according to tidy data
 > principles.
 >